-The best cast nets for baitfish has at least 1.0 lb/ft of sinkers, 3/8 inch mesh size, made from copolymer monofilament, 4 to 7 feet in diameter, and a long braid rope, such as the Drasry Cast Net.
+The best cast nets for baitfish have at least 1.0 lb/ft of sinkers, 3/8 inch mesh size, made from copolymer monofilament, 4 to 7 feet in diameter, and a long braid rope.

 You will need the best tools to fish without any misgivings.
 A cast net is a piece of equipment widely used for fishing.
-Also called a throw net, it is used by many people for fishing.
+Also called a throw net, many people use it for fishing.

 A cast net is thrown into the water by hand to spread out, which will sink deep into the water.
 This procedure is widely known as net throwing or casting, making fishing a great hobby.